-Bermuda is situated in the mid-Atlantic, about 600 miles east of Cape Hatteras, North Carolina.
+Bermuda is a British Overseas Territory situated in the mid-Atlantic, about 600 miles east of Cape Hatteras, North Carolina.
 It is the second most isolated inhabited island in the world, but readily accessible with daily flights from gateway cities including Atlanta, Boston, New York, Philadelphia and Toronto.
 Five or six flights a week fly direct to London Gatwick.
 Bermuda has a sub-tropical climate with summer maximum temperatures reaching the high 80's (°F) and winter temperatures rarely falling below 60°F. Nearly 60 inches of rain is spread fairly evenly throughout the year.

 Bermuda's economy is based on a large international business sector and tourism.
 Per capita incomes are among the highest in the world and the cost of living is expensive.
 With over 65,000 people on 21 sq. miles, it is also one of the most densely populated countries in the world - but there are still plenty of good birding locations.